acidb/mobiscroll-docs/docs/javascript/eventcalendar/scheduler.md

 ## Responsiveness

-The scheduler is [fully responsive](https://demo.mobiscroll.com/scheduler/responsive-day-week-schedule#).
+The Scheduler is [fully responsive](https://demo.mobiscroll.com/scheduler/responsive-day-week-schedule#).
 It adapts to the available space and fills the screen to look good everywhere.
 While you don't have to worry about the width the height can be manually adjusted with the [height](#opt-height) option.
 This specifies different options for different container widths, in a form of an object, where the keys are the name of the breakpoints, and the values are objects containing the options for the given breakpoint.

 Use the [responsive](#opt-responsive) option to configure how the calendar behaves on different sized screens.
 The responsive option is equipped with five breakpoints:
-- xsmall (up to 575px),
+- `xsmall` (up to 575px),
-- small (up to 767px),
+- `small` (up to 767px),
-- medium (up to 991px),
+- `medium` (up to 991px),
-- large (up to 1199px),
+- `large` (up to 1199px),
-- xlarge (from 1200px).
+- `xlarge` (from 1200px).

 Also, custom breakpoints can be added if necessary:
-- my-custom-breakpoint: { breakpoint: 600 } (from 600px up to the next breakpoint).
+- `my-custom-breakpoint: { breakpoint: 600 }` (from 600px up to the next breakpoint).

 :::info
 The available width is queried from the container element of the component and not the browsers viewport like in css media queries.